 Repeating them here for my own benefit:

-1) Know specifically what I want including a willingness to work for it
+1) Know specifically what I want including a willingness to

 2) Concentrate on the good things that I already have